tadepada/Nexus-Protocol/README.md

 ### The Architecture: A Distributed Mind

 We recognize that a single LLM is the wrong tool for real-time motor control.
-Our architecture is a **hybrid, distributed model**.
+Our architecture is a **hybrid, distributed model**:

 1.  **The Cloud Cortex (Nexus Protocol):** A powerful, AI-driven system that runs in the cloud.
 It handles complex reasoning, planning, and language.
 It decides **what** to do.